ADAPT-uiuc/PandasBench/README.md

 to
 [https://www.kaggle.com/code/akgauravin/gun-violence-data-exploration-and-plotting](https://www.kaggle.com/code/akgauravin/gun-violence-data-exploration-and-plotting).
 - `scripts/` contains utilities used when setting up the benchmark.
-- `plots/` and `runner/explore` contains the code used to generate the plots found in the PandasBench paper.
+- `plots/` (and `explore/data_analyze.ipynb`) contains the code used to generate the plots found in the PandasBench paper.

 # Setup